 Summary: The Bible only mentions the deaths of two apostles, James who was put to death by Herod Agrippa I in 44 AD and Judas Iscariot who committed suicide shortly after the death of Christ.
 The details of the deaths of three of the apostles (John, the Beloved, Bartholomew and Simon the Canaanite) are not known at all, either by tradition or early historians.
 The deaths of the other seven apostles are known by tradition or the writings of early Christian historians.
 According to traditions and the Bible, eight of the Apostles died as Martyrs.
 At least two of the Apostles, Peter and Andrew were crucified.

-Simon surnamed Peter died 33-34 years after the death of Christ.
-According to Smith’s Bible Dictionary there is “satisfactory evidence that he and Paul were the founders of the church at Rome, and died in that city.
+Simon Called Peter by Christ died 33-34 years after the death of Christ.
+According to Smith’s Bible Dictionary, there is “satisfactory evidence that he and Paul were the founders of the church at Rome and died in that city.
 The time and manner of the apostle’s martyrdom are less certain.
 According to the early writers, he died at or about the same time with Paul, and in the Neronian persecution, A.D.
 67,68.
 All agree that he was crucified.
-Origen says that Peter felt himself to be unworthy to be put to death in the same manner as his Master, and was therefore, at his own request, crucified with his head downward.”
+Origen says that Peter felt himself to be unworthy to be put to death in the same manner as his Master, and was, therefore, at his request, crucified with his head downward.”

 James the son of Zebedee: He was put to death by Herod Agrippa I shortly before the day of the Passover, in the year 44 or about 11 years after the death of Christ.
 From Acts 12: 1-2.

 John: No death date given by early writers.
 Death date is by conjecture only and is variously assigned as being between 89 AD to 120 AD

 Andrew: No accurate death date given.
 A variety of traditions says he preached in Scythia, in Greece, in Asia Minor and Thrace.
 He is reported to have been crucified at Patrae in Achaia.